gautemo/app-shake-pwa-workshop/Exercise-2.md

 User should fetch leaderboard if online and display it.
 If offline the user should get feedback about it.

 Check if online with JavaScript on [What Web Can Do Today](https://whatwebcando.today/online-state.html).

+If you are done early you can change to show leaderboard if scores are loaded, but is offline afterwards.